Starting an ROTC Ministry

 - Contact the OCF office.

-Our toll-free number is 1-800-424-1984, and someone there will be eager to talk with you, answer your questions and offer some starter ideas.
-Ask for Member Services.
+Call us toll free at 1-800-424-1984, and for Member Services.
+Someone there will be eager to talk with you, answer your questions and offer some starter ideas.

 - Pray about the next steps.